AliYoussef96/BCAW-Tool/paper/paper.md

 # Implementation

 BCAWT was developed using python 3.7 with built-in and third-party packages [@Lee2018].
-The usage of BCAWT is made to be very easy where users have only to input a fasta format file containing genes to be analyzed, and variety of analyses will be performed.
+The BCAWT API is easy to be used.
+For example, to analysis coding sequences within Ecoli.fasta, save the results to a folder named save_path and choosing genetic code number 11 for bacteria:

 ```python
 from BCAWT import BCAWT